okelloodhiambocvs/okelloodhiambocvs/README.md

 ---

-# 👨‍💻 About Me
+# PERSONAL BACKGROUND

-I'm a software engineering learner with a background in **communication, digital strategy, and technical writing**, currently transitioning into backend software engineering with **Go (Golang)** as my primary engineering language.
+I'm a software engineering learner with a background in **PR and communication, digital strategy, and technical writing**, currently transitioning into backend software engineering with **Go (Golang)** as my primary engineering language.

 My journey is driven by a belief that great software is built through a combination of **technical excellence, thoughtful communication, and continuous learning**.